 The Copyright Office launched a new online DMCA Agent registration system on December 1, 2016.
 While the new system has gone through some growing pains, it represents a vast improvement over the old paper application process that took months.
-However, many companies, particularly small businesses, are finding the new regulations come with some unfortunate surprises.
+However, many companies find the new regulations come with some unfortunate surprises.
 One ugly surprise is businesses registering an agent must list their “real” business address in the online database as well as on their site or app.
 That’s right.
 You can no longer use a post office box or similar service as the business address, which so many people working from home have done in the past.

 The new business address regulations are problematic, to say the least.
 The last thing you want is to open the door to find a “fan” on your doorstep or look through the window to see Mr. Creepy standing on the sidewalk staring at your home.